Alder Grove Restoration

 The Nature Preserve borders the western shore of Shadow Lake and it is central to the health of this area!
 Staff and volunteers work with the King County Small Lakes Monitoring Program to collect data on the status of the lake throughout the year.
 The data collected provides information about the dissolved oxygen levels, nutrient levels, turbidity, and temperature of the lake water.

 Learn More: King County Small Lakes Monitoring Program.

 Photo Point Monitoring

 SHADOW Lake Nature Preserve has 14 established photo points throughout the grounds.
-These help visually monitor changes over time in the diversity that we steward.
-We will also be monitoring our restoration progress through the photo point project.
+These help us track visual changes and restoration progress at the Nature Preserve over time.
 We welcome interested volunteers to join the team!